-Each academic program at Robeson Community College includes a core of courses that outline the content, skills and learning outcomes that students have in common, regardless of their major or degree program.
-The core is the general intellectual skills, such as critical thinking, writing, speaking and listening, problem solving, quantitative reasoning or analysis, and information competency.
+Each academic program at Robeson Community College (RCC) includes a core of courses that outline the content, skills and learning outcomes that students have in common, regardless of their major or degree program.
+In addition to discipline specific content, this core of courses introduces general intellectual skills, such as critical thinking, writing, speaking, problem solving, quantitative reasoning, and information literacy.
 The core satisfies the General Education component of degree programs.

-For associate in applied science degree programs, the core encompasses 15 semester hours in the following areas: English, humanities/fine arts, social/behavioral sciences, natural science/mathematics (SACS CR 2.7.3).
-For the Associate of Arts and Associate of Science programs, the core encompasses 44 semester hours.
+For associate in applied science degree programs, the core encompasses 15 semester hours in the following areas: English, humanities/fine arts, social/behavioral sciences, natural science/ mathematics.
+For the Associate in Arts and Associate in Science programs, the core encompasses 44 semester hours.